fantaclaus/tswlib/README.md

 	}
 ```

-TswLib library can be used together with another libraries such as jQuery and use javascript controls implemented in another javascript libraries.
+The library can be used together with another libraries such as jQuery and use javascript controls implemented in another javascript libraries.